 S-100 Edition 4.0.0, Part 4a made digital signatures mandatory for datasets and catalogues in exchange sets.
 For support files, digital signatures are allowed but optional.
 Product Specification authors should therefore specify which support files must, must not, or may be signed.
 Signing datasets is independent of whether the recommended security scheme is applied to the dataset.

 The digital signature method is encoded in attribute digitalSignatureReference.
 There is also an attribute digitalSignature for encoding the digital signature itself.
-These attributes are present in dataset discovery metadata, catalogue metadata, and support file discovery metadata (classes S100_DatasetDiscoveryMetadata, S100_ExchangeCatalogue, and S100_SupportFileDiscoveryMetadata – see Figure 12-1).
+These attributes are present in dataset discovery metadata, catalogue metadata, and support file discovery metadata (classes S100_DatasetDiscoveryMetadata, S100_ExchangeCatalogue, and S100_SupportFileDiscoveryMetadata ).
 The structure of the digital signature is specified in S-100 Part 15.
 S-100 Edition 4.0.0 Part 4a is quite permissive as to the format, allowing either well-formed XML (one or more XML elements from an unspecified schema) or a character string (for example base64 encoded signature).

 Compression and archive format